Before starting this procedure, complete the initial Mail Gateway setup steps.

-Install the Telligent Enterprise Mail Gateway following the normal instructions for Mail Gateway, but when configuring the mailgateway.config file, add an additional attribute for readFromDirectory to the <Site /> line.
+Install the Telligent Community Mail Gateway following the normal instructions for Mail Gateway, but when configuring the mailgateway.config file, add an additional setting for readFromDirectory to the <Sites /> line.
 The entry should correspond to the drop directory setting that was configured in the SMTP virtual server.

 It is also recommended that you adjust the pollMessagesInterval.
 This will set Mail Gateway to read the messages from the directory more frequently for a speedier response.
 The setting is in minutes, with the default being 5, but you can lower it to 1.

 After finishing these steps, continue with the final configuration steps for Mail Gateway.